KHZ-INTL/low_battery_notification_cron/README.md

 It is a bash script that checks the output of "acpi --battery", the battery percentage and if it is less than 26, 16 and 11% then a low/critical warning notifications is sent.
 The script does not exactly check for thee 25, 15 and 10% as it is invoked every 5 minutes and probably not pass the check.

 ### Example screenshots
 The screenshots are just for example and not taken durring low battery status.
 Just for graphical representation.
-The scrip is customisable if you would like to change things.
+The script is customisable if you would like to change things.

 #### Low battery warning <26%
 ![Low Battery Warning <26%](https://github.com/KHZ-INTL/low_battery_notification_cron/blob/master/warning26.png)